 - Amarnath yatra Starts from 01st July till 22nd August 2021.

 3 .
 Somnath Temple, Gujarat

-Although been destroyed and built a several times, but the faith of pilgrims on the Somnath Temple prevails unscathed.
+Although been destroyed and built several times, but the faith of pilgrims in the Somnath Temple prevails unscathed.
 The temple is one of the twelve jyotirlingas of Lord Shiva and dates back to a time earlier than 649 CE.
 The present-day structure was built in 1947 in the Chalukya style of architecture.
 If legends are to be believed then this spot is where Lord Krishna concluded his lila on earth and disembarked for his heavenly adobe.